Canada bans assault-style weapons after shooting rampage

 Trudeau said the weapons were designed for one purpose and one purpose only: to kill the largest number of people in the shortest amount of time.

-“Today we are closing the market for military-grade assault weapons in Canada,” he said.
+“There is no use – and no place – for such weapons in Canada,” he said.

 Mass shootings are relatively rare in Canada, but Trudeau said they are happening more often.
 Trudeau noted he was nearby when in Montreal when gunman Marc Lepine killed 14 women and himself at Montreal’s Ecole Polytechnique college in 1989.
 The Ruger Mini-14 Lepine used is among weapons included in the ban.